wp-plugins/tinymce-advanced/readme.txt

 = 4.1.1 =
 * Fix bug with image captions when wpautop is disabled.
 * Add translation support to the settings page.
+Button names/descriptions are translated from JS using the existing WordPress translation, so this part of the settings page will be translated by default.
+The other text still needs separate translation.

 = 4.1 =
 * Updated for WordPress 4.0 and TinyMCE 4.1.